nevidimov/bbwarps/README.md

 Also you can rename "Index.php" to anything you want, it should still work

+## Admin panel

+Do it yourself.
+This way it will be more secure (because it is not standartized in any way), and you will have features YOU need.

 ## Lazy setup
 Just download the repository, it should work
 You need to restrict access to database/posts.csv if you value privacy of your users